We don’t support this browser anymore.

 Our view

-The group's also benefiting from growing e-commerce (those extra online orders mean increased need for logistics).
-Volvo is also a leader in the electrification of heavy-duty vehicles, including trucks and buses.
-Volvo wants over 35% of its vehicle sales to be electric by 2030.
-We view being a front-runner of sustainable haulage a real plus point.
+It’s also a leader in the electrification of trucks and buses.
+Volvo wants over 35% of its vehicle sales to be electric by 2030, but that target looks increasingly challenging.

-The steadier style of Volvo's revenue helps its ability to pay dividends, currently offering a prospective 6.0% dividend yield.
+The balance sheet remains in good shape, and there’s currently a prospective 5.9% dividend yield on offer.
 Please remember nothing is guaranteed.
 Overseas dividends can be subject to withholding tax which might not be reclaimable.

 Volvo key facts